abcnews/covid19-data-import-function/README.md

 ## Usage

 Clone this repo.

-Make a `secret.json` in `src` dir and fill in details.
+Make sure your `.abc-credentials` for `contentftp` is up to date.

 Run `npm start` or `node src/index.js` to fetch, parse, and deploy to FTP.